Myzumi/HypixelSkyblock.github.io/report-system/rules.md

 When a user bypasses the filter to say a blacklisted word, or if they purposefully use a word which might not be on the blacklist.

 Punishable:
-"F*ck you"
+- "F*ck you"
-"You're a fag.got"
+- "You're a fag.got"
-"Suck my d1ck"
+- "Suck my d1ck"
-"fucker" (assuming that it wasn't on the filter)
+- "fucker" (assuming that it wasn't on the filter)

 No punishable:
-"What the ****"
+- "What the ****"
-"Damn that's cool"
+- "Damn that's cool"
-"Fricking hell"​
+- "Fricking hell"

 ---